egonw/blog/_posts/2010-11-18-oscar4-command-line-utilities.markdown

 modified_date: 2025-03-03
 doi: 10.59350/jsfck-t351
 blogger-link: https://chem-bla-ics.blogspot.com/2010/11/oscar4-command-line-utilities.html
-tags: oscar textmining beilstein inchikey:CSCPPACGZOOCGX-UHFFFAOYSA-N
+tags: oscar textmining beilstein inchikey:ATUOYWHBWRKTHZ-UHFFFAOYSA-N
 ---

 One goal of my three month project is to take Oscar4 to the community.
 We want to get it used more, and we need